 Bylaws require a 51% favorable vote from members who use their option to vote, for a bylaw proposal to pass and be active or amended.

-Adminicus will hold it’s first election for leadership two week after Adminicus has reached 100 members and then all members will have one week to cast their votes.
+Adminicus will hold it’s first election for leadership on May 3rd 2019, all members will have one week to cast their votes.
 We encourage all members to vote.